gretkierewicz/dissertation/README.md

     > cd Load_Planning_Project\
     python manage.py startapp Employees_Management
 - Created some basic view for the main project (division for menu and 'body' sections)
+- Created basic view for Employees_Management app and added link for it in base page

 **ToDo List:**
 - In Employees table - is Position_ID related to the Degree_ID and not to the Employee_ID (3NF possibly violated)?